-First one is Ben Jelliman Mural – “Turning Hate Into Love”?
+The first one is Ben Jelliman Mural – “Turning Hate Into Love”?

 Ben Jelliman, who is part of the Fringe Arts Festival team, transformed a symbol of hate into art in Carlow Town.
 This small new mural is located on the Paupish Bridge next to Carlow Bus Station.

-Second one is well known Liberty Tree located on Potato Market in the centre of Carlow Town.
+The second one is well known Liberty Tree located on Potato Market in the centre of Carlow Town.

-Third one is Castle Sculpture.
+The third one is Castle Sculpture.

-Forth one is Medusa Tree.
+The fourth one is Medusa Tree.

-Just in front of the building of VISUAL Centre for Contemporary Art & The George Bernard Shaw Theatre stands a huge metal sculpture of Medusa Tree.
+Just in front of the building of the VISUAL Centre for Contemporary Art & The George Bernard Shaw Theatre stands a huge metal sculpture of Medusa Tree.
 This sculpture was designed by Terry Pawson – a well-known British architect with extensive experience in designing buildings for art and in the cultural sector.
-Medusa Tree was instaled in 2009 and created the perfect accompaniment to this new architectural landmark for Carlow town.
+Medusa Tree was installed in 2009 and created the perfect accompaniment to this new architectural landmark for Carlow town.

 Sculpture at Unum

-Fifth one is Sculpture at Unum.
+The fifth one is Sculpture at Unum.

 Old Stones Mural

-Sixth one is Old Stones Mural.
+The sixth one is Old Stones Mural.